Anxiety & Overthinking Therapy

 Whether it's constant internal pressure, social anxiety, emotional reactivity, or that deep sense of being "too much and not enough all at once", therapy offers a space to slow down, reflect, and reconnect.

-I work with introspective, insightful people who are often seen on the outside as “fine”—but inside, feel overwhelmed, stuck, or unsure of how to cope.
+I work with insightful people who seem “fine” on the outside, but inside feel overwhelmed, stuck, or unsure how to cope.
 Together, we’ll create a space where you can be fully seen without having to perform, over-explain, or hide the parts of you that feel hard to hold.

 Sound like you?